suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 10. On the **Set up a PIN** page, in the **New PIN** and **Confirm PIN** boxes, type **102938** and then select **OK**.

 11. On the **All set!** page, select **OK**.

-    >**Note**: After logging in if the the Windows Hello screen doesn't show up you might have to perform Signing out and signing back in.

 ### Task 5: Remove a Windows device from Azure AD